hacel/recent/README.md

 * Disabling `auto_save` makes it only save with a keybind
     * No save key is bound by default, see `script-opts`
 * See comments in the script for more info

+# misc.lua
+### Independent functions that don't deserve their own file